prscX/react-native-app-tour/README.md

 * AppTourView.for: AppTourTarget

 ```
-let appTourTarget = AppTourView.for(Button, {
+let appTourTarget = AppTourView.for(Button, {...native-library-props})
-    primary: 'This is a target button 1',
-    description: 'We have the best targets, believe me'
-})

 AppTour.ShowFor(appTourTarget)
 ```

+> **Note:**
-> **Note:** App Tour Target Properties are same as defined by [KeepSafe/TapTargetView](https://github.com/KeepSafe/TapTargetView)
+> - App Tour Target Properties are same as defined by [KeepSafe/TapTargetView](https://github.com/KeepSafe/TapTargetView) & [aromajoin/material-showcase-ios](https://github.com/aromajoin/material-showcase-ios)
+> - Please use the same props in order to make it work

 * AppTourSequence
   * add(AppTourTarget)